open-mmlab/mmagic/docs/en/migration/4_eval_test.md

 </thead>
 </table>

+We have merged [MMGeneration 1.x](https://github.com/open-mmlab/mmgeneration/tree/1.x) into MMEditing.
+Here is migration of Evaluation and Testing Settings about MMGeneration.

 The evaluation field is splited to `val_evaluator` and `test_evaluator`.
 And it won't support `interval` and `save_best` arguments.
 The `interval` is moved to `train_cfg.val_interval`, see [the schedule settings](#1-runner-and-schedule) and the `save_best` is moved to `default_hooks.checkpoint.save_best`.

 <table class="docutils">